by Nikki Harris

 St. Mary’s University senior Cameron “Alex” Martinez has forged a path that allows him to embrace military tradition, ambition, humility and unexpected change.

-A member of the St. Mary’s Reserve Officer Training Corps (ROTC), Martinez will be commissioned in May as a first lieutenant.
+A member of the St. Mary’s Reserve Officer Training Corps (ROTC), Martinez will be commissioned in May as a second lieutenant.
 But he’s already hit a major accomplishment in his young military career — earning U.S. Army Cadet Command’s designation as the No. 3 ROTC cadet in the nation in 2019.

 The U.S. Army Cadet Command annually ranks seniors in ROTC programs based on GPA, physical fitness, ROTC training performance, extracurricular activities and more.